Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 How does whole life insurance work?

 Whole life insurance provides lifetime coverage and builds up cash that you can access during your lifetime.
-A portion of your premium payments goes into keeping the policy in force while another portion gets funnelled into a savings component that grows tax-free.
+A portion of your premium payments goes into keeping the policy in force while another portion gets funneled into a savings component that grows tax-free.
 So, this insurance type is both an investment tool and a way to secure your family’s financial future after you’re gone.

 What are the main differences between whole life insurance and universal life insurance?

-While whole life and universal life insurance are very similar, there are a couple key differences between the two.
 A whole life policy is all about guarantees.
 It provides a guaranteed level premium, guaranteed death benefit, and a guaranteed cash value.
 That means your premium will stay the same, as would the death benefit, and the cash value will grow at a rate set by the insurer.
 In whole life insurance, the insurer decides how the cash value is invested.

 Universal life insurance offers flexibility — not guarantees.
 You can change your premium payments and adjust the death benefit as you see fit.
 Also, the cash value doesn’t grow at a steady rate.
 In the case of universal life, you decide what the investments consist of.